nautechsystems/nautilus_trader/docs/integrations/binance.md

 As per the Nautilus unification policy for symbols, the native Binance symbols are used where possible including for spot assets and futures contracts.
 Because NautilusTrader is capable of multi-venue + multi-account trading, it's necessary to explicitly clarify the difference between `BTCUSDT` as the spot and margin traded pair, and the `BTCUSDT` perpetual futures contract (this symbol is used for _both_ natively by Binance).

-Therefore, NautilusTrader appends `-PERP` to all native perpetual symbols.
+Therefore, Nautilus appends the suffix `-PERP` to all perpetual symbols.
-E.g. for Binance Futures, the said instrument's symbol is `BTCUSDT-PERP` within the Nautilus system boundary.
+E.g. for Binance Futures, the `BTCUSDT` perpetual futures contract symbol would be `BTCUSDT-PERP` within the Nautilus system boundary.

 ## Order types